 Applying for Notary Public

-.
-Upon notification by the Secretary of State, you must appear within 45 days from the issue date at the Register of Deeds in the county in which the commission is issued.
+The application for re-commissioning can be completed on the secretary of state's website.
+Upon notification by the secretary of state, you must appear within 45 days from the issue date at the register of deeds in the county in which the commission is issued.

 The fee for administering the oath is $10.